 Debenhams stocks affordable ranges from a number of talented British designers such as Jasper Conran, Ben de Lisi, and Julien Macdonald.
 Debenhams has a large shoe department, an extensive lingerie section, and a cosmetics hall with all the top beauty brands represented.

-Dover Street Market is the brainchild of Commes des Garcon's founder, Rei Kawakubo, and it features over 50 designers in a six-story Georgian-fronted building in Mayfair.
-It really has that industrial thing going on with paint-splattered concrete floors and stairs and portable toilet changing rooms.
+Dover Street Market (DSM London) is the brainchild of Commes des Garcon's founder, Rei Kawakubo, and it features over 50 designers in a six-story Georgian-fronted building in Mayfair.
+It really has that industrial vibe going on with paint-splattered concrete floors and stairs and portable toilet changing rooms.
 It's considered a hip place to shop and to be seen shopping.

-DSM seems most popular with Japanese visitors (whenever I visit).
-Remember, going to DSM is not just about shopping; The Rose Bakery on the top floor serves delicious treats.
+DSM seems most popular with Japanese visitors.
+The Rose Bakery on the top floor serves delicious treats.

 The Picadilly Circus Tube station is the closest.